interblitz/BudgetBlitz-Api/README.md

 - Run samples from the samples dir
 - Put server address before retrieving data

 Server address is http://[server]:[port].
 Server and port will be available after PC connection enabled.
+JavaScript library for building mobile and desktop web apps Webix (https://github.com/webix-hub) is used in samples.

 ## Api Documentation